Interview Allan Gardner

 Any original or appealing idea, usually relative to science or philosophy but not always, basic human questions trying to be answered by new ideas that I find interesting.

-Yes, I’m very interested in physicality; in fact, it is written in my tech rider.
+Yes, I’m very interested in physicality; it is written in my tech rider.
 I like to think that my music is created to be played live, and that’s where it all makes sense, so I make a big effort to translate the album into live, trying to instil some kind of narrative based on the music and the concept.
 Also, the listening environment is completely different from album to live, so the music and staging should take that into account.

 My live set depends on the music or album we are performing, but I can say that it will always have narrative, intensity and abrasion.
 For my following set, I will be working the visual part with Mitrilo Collective (Razorade, Sevi Ico Dømochevsky…), which made the video for Coherence.
 So you can count on impressive visuals, fog and strobes.